ros-navigation/docs.nav2.org/docs/tutorials/docs/navigation2_with_keepout_filter.md

         filter_info_topic: "keepout_costmap_filter_info""
 ```

-#### NOTE
+!!! note

     All costmap filters should be enabled through a `filters` parameter – though it is technically possible to include in the layered costmap itself.
 This is separated from the layer plugins to prevent interference in the layers, particularly the inflation layer.

 ### 4. Run Nav2 stack